 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

+Julius.
+Good or evil?
 Julius's motivations never change.
 He's always trying to clean up Saints Row.
 However, his methods of doing so actually don't stand up to close scrutiny.
 After using the Saints to wipe out the other gangs, Julius decapitated them and turned them over to the police.
 Even if you think this gross act of betrayal was warranted, he just made a power vacuum for other gangs to fill.

 It gets worse.
 Julius actually didn't intend for there to be a power vacuum.
 He'd made deals with the Columbian drug cartels and did things the Vice Kings never would have done under King's leadership.
 He only betrayed the Saints once the police took him into custody.